mwistrand/ng-simple-grid/README.md

 - **CDK-Based**: Built on Angular CDK Table for robust table functionality
 - **Customizable Thresholds**: Configure when to trigger data loading based on scroll position
 - **Accessibility**: Full WCAG 2.2 compliance with keyboard and screen reader support

+> Note on change detection
+>
+> This library is optimized for OnPush-compatible apps.
+If you rely on default Zone.js change detection or include components with ChangeDetectionStrategy.DEFAULT inside table content, you may need to explicitly trigger change detection or refactor to OnPush to ensure updates render as expected.

 ## Installation